Aditilistic/Project001/README.md

 # Project001
-This is a new project to showcase my web development skill.
+This is a new project to showcase my web development skill..